calvinballing/calvinballing.github.io/_posts/2017-04-15-Post-ApocalypticLotR.md

 ===========

 ## "Would you look into the mirror?"
-Galadriel has a powerful persona, and if she has access to a hallucinogenic drug, combining that with the [power of suggestion](https://www.aaas.org/abstract/power-suggestion-memory-manipulation) could account for the visions the main characters see.
+Galadriel has a powerful persona, and if she has access to hallucinogens, combining that with the [power of suggestion](https://www.aaas.org/abstract/power-suggestion-memory-manipulation) could account for the visions the main characters see.

 ## Ring Invisibility
 Bilbo potentially has help from Gandalf to pull off his famous party trick.
 [Misdirection](http://www.spring.org.uk/2008/08/psychology-of-magic-3-critical.php) is nothing new to magicians.